-No company or director in the Platinum Group® guarantees the performance of the Fund, the repayment of capital, or the payment of income.
-To the extent permitted by law, no liability is accepted by any company in the Platinum Group or their directors for any loss or damage as a result of any reliance on this information.
+Neither PMC, its directors, nor any company or director in the Platinum Group® guarantee PMC's performance, the repayment of capital, or the payment of income.
+To the extent permitted by law, no liability is accepted by PMC, its directors, or any company in the Platinum Group or their directors for any loss or damage as a result of any reliance on this information.
 The Platinum Group means Platinum Asset Management Limited ABN 13 050 064 287 and all of its subsidiaries and associated entities (including Platinum).